Vessel harvesting: Conduit quality for successful vessel harvesting

-In EVH, clinical experience, comprehensive training and a careful approach are needed when cutting and removing side branches from the main vessel being harvested.
+Comprehensive training and a careful approach are needed when cutting and removing side branches from the main vessel being harvested.
 As branches are cut, they must be sealed, or cauterized, to prevent bleeding after disconnection from the main vessel.
 In surgical practice it is common to use a form of heat or electrical energy to cauterize, or seal tissues in order to stop bleeding.
 If not properly controlled, the application of heat or energy to seal off the branch vessels can cause unintended thermal injury to the surrounding cells including the endothelium of the main vessel or conduit.

-There are two main forms of electrical energy used for cutting and sealing off branch vessels during EVH procedures: bipolar radio frequency (RF) and direct current (DC).
+There are two main forms of electrical energy used for cutting and sealing off branch vessels during harvesting: bipolar radio frequency (RF) and direct current (DC).